OUR BOARD OF DIRECTORS

 DIRECTOR

-Bill, H.BSc.
-Geology, Carleton University (1973-77).
-Bill retired after working as a geologist in Calgary for a major oil company, then as a consulting petroleum geologist and lastly as part owner, director and executive of a public junior oil and gas company.
+Bill, H.BSc., was a geologist in Calgary for a major oil company, then a consulting petroleum geologist and lastly a part owner, director and executive of a public junior oil and gas company.
+In 1999 and 2000 at the age of 45, Bill had back-to back-strokes that brought his career to a close.

-He has enjoyed many years of co-facilitating workshops for the UVic Center of Aging, Self Management Program, as a docent at the Royal BC Museum and as chair of the current-events discussion meetings by snowbirds.
+Bill and his wife Janine moved to Victoria in 2008 after five years of being snowbirds.
+He has enjoyed many years of co-facilitating workshops for the UVic Center of Aging, Self Management Program, being a docent at the Royal BC Museum and chairing snowbirds’ current-events discussion meetings.

 Bill has served for over 10 years on the VSRA board, focused primarily on the outreach programs.
-Bill now enjoys the peer support of the VSRA, the exercise program and the company of other people who understand what it is like to be a stroke survivor or caregiver.
+Bill enjoys the peer support of the VSRA, the exercise program and the company of other people who understand what it is like to be a stroke survivor or caregiver.

 SUSAN EDWARDS